 As a security best practice, we recommend that you, an administrator, or your users regularly rotate (change) the credentials for IAM users in your account.
 You can apply a password policy to your account to require all your IAM users to rotate their passwords, and you can choose how often they must do so.

 For more information about setting a password policy in your account, see Setting an Account Password Policy for IAM Users.

 If you use the AWS account credentials on a regular basis, we recommend that you also regularly rotate those.
 The account password policy does not apply to the AWS account credentials.
 IAM users cannot manage credentials for the AWS account, so you must use the AWS account's credentials (not a user's) to change the AWS account credentials.
 Note that we recommend against using the AWS account credentials for everyday work in AWS.

-Delete the first set of credentials.
+Delete the first access key.

 For more information, see the following:

 How to rotate access keys for IAM users.
 This entry on the AWS Security Blog provides more information on key rotation.

 Creating, Modifying, and Viewing User Access Keys (AWS Management Console).
 This page describes how to use the AWS Management Console to manage access keys.

 Permissions for Administering IAM Users, Groups, and Credentials.
 This page discusses how to grant permissions to IAM users so that they can manage their own credentials, including access keys.